elijahrpulga/ECSE-Lab_4A/docs/info.md

 ## How it works

-A XOR B XOR C A AND B OR A AND C OR B AND C.
+Two bit adder with carry input

 ## How to test

-Try every combination of 1 2 and 3 bits.
+Try every combination of one, two, and three bits.

 ## External hardware